ericwq/gskills/docs/eds.md

   - `validateCluster()` checks that the `eds_config` field of [eds_cluster_config](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/cluster/v3/cluster.proto#envoy-v3-api-msg-config-cluster-v3-cluster-edsclusterconfig) may has a optional `service_name`.
 That name is used as the `ServiceName` in `ClusterUpdate`.
   - `validateCluster()` checks that the `lrs_server` field is set.
 If set, the `EnableLRS` field in `ClusterUpdate` is true.
   - Please note that the `lrs_server` is not implemented at the time of writing this chapter, at least for envoy proxy.
-- If the Cluster message in the CDS response did not contain a serviceName, just use the clusterName for EDS.
+- If the Cluster message in the CDS response did not contain a `serviceName`, just use the `clusterName` for EDS.
 - `handleCDSResponse()` calls `v3c.parent.NewClusters`, which is actually `clientImpl.NewClusters()` method.
   - For each `ClusterUpdate`, `NewClusters()` checks if it exists in `c.cdsWatchers`, if it does exist, calls `wi.newUpdate()` and add it to `c.cdsCache`.
     - `wi.newUpdate()` updates the `wi.state`, stops the `wi.expiryTimer` and calls `wi.c.scheduleCallback()`.